Tellen Logo

-Introducing Knowledge-Grounded GenAI: Grounded in Verified Information
+Introducing Knowledge-grounded GenAI: Grounded in Verified Information

-Introducing Knowledge-Grounded GenAI: Grounded in Verified Information
+Introducing Knowledge-grounded Genai: Grounded in Verified Information

 In the auditing industry, precision is essential.
 The generation of false information by Large Language Models (LLMs), often referred to as hallucinations, is simply unacceptable.
 To mitigate these risks, we have been steadily refining our approach to Retrieval-Augmented Generation (RAG), as detailed in our previous blog post.
 Our journey began with rudimentary semantic search, followed by the implementation of Precision Chunking and MetaDocumenting to enhance the retrieval and generation process.
 Today, we are proud to unveil Knowledge-Grounded Generation, a major advancement focused on ensuring precise retrieval through a combination of string similarity (Levenshtein distance) and semantic search (vector embeddings).
 Knowledge-Grounded Generation is a new RAG methodology that ensures that LLM responses are grounded in pre-existing, verified information.